 Eddie was signed up as a 14 year old in 1938, who was attending Mount Pleasant School and was spotted by Spurs scout Jim "Dodger" Joyce, when playing for Hackney Schoolboys against Edmonton Schoolboys in the Corinthian Shield.
-He was brought on at Tottenham Juniors and other nursery clubs Spurs used to hone the talents of their youngsters before bringing them into the senior set-up.
+While he also represented Middlesex Boys, he was brought on at Tottenham Juniors and other nursery clubs Spurs used to hone the talents of their youngsters before bringing them into the senior set-up.
 His first success was as a part of the Tottenham Juniors side that won the Tottenham Charity Cup in 1943, beating Crossbrook Sports.

 A keen cricketer too, Eddie played for London Boys and even had a few games at Essex County Cricket club in their second XI.
 Having left school, he went on to work at a local printing company Hunt & Partners, as well as a stock-broking firm, Gustav Ellison in the City.
 He spent time as an amateur footballer at Finchley before being called up for service in the Second World War in the 70th Battalion of the Royal Scots, being sent to Belgium, Holland and Germany.
-Played for the British Army on the Rhine team, after impressing in his unit team.
+A Cockney Scot, he played for the B.A.O.R (British Army On the Rhine) against Polish, Czechoslovakian, French and Swiss Army XIs, after impressing in his unit team.

 This meant that when he returned to England in 1945, he found himself without a club as Spurs had not maintained his registration, as they had mistakenly believed he had been lost in action, so Baily was signed by Chelsea.
 When the player was found to be at Stamford Bridge, Spurs explained the situation to Chelsea and they released him to return back to White Hart Lane.
 As he was still doing his National Service, he did not link up with Spurs full time until October that year.